shubhamscaleteam/shubhamscaleteam/README.md

 - 👋 Hi, I’m @shubhamscaleteam
-- 👀 I work with Reactjs, GraphQL and Node.js.
+- 👀 I work with Reactjs, GraphQL and NodeJs.
 - 📫  If you have any info that would help, please contact me at my email address: shubhamscaleteam@gmail.com

 <!---